-Screen Objective This screen allows the user configure the BSD Syslog Forward table settings.
-Navigation Fields System > SYSLOG > BSD SYSLOG > Forward Table • Forward Priority -enter the priority at which the syslog messages are to be forwarded to the desired server.
-This value ranges from 0 to 191.0 is considered as the lowest priority and 191 is the highest priority. • Forward Address Type -select the address type for the server at which the syslog messages need to be forwarded.
+Screen Objective This screen shows the BSD Syslog Forward table settings.
+Syslog Forward Table no longer supports editting changes by the user.
+Navigation System > SYSLOG > BSD SYSLOG > Forward Table

+Fields Severity-enter the priority for which the log messages should be written in file.
+The options are Emergency, Alert, Critical, Error, Warning, Notice, Info, and Debug. • Forward Address Type -select the address type for the server at which the syslog messages need to be forwarded.
 IPv4 stands for Server Address Type of Internet Protocol Version 4.
-Server IP Address-enter the server IP to which the syslog messages are to be forwarded. • Forward Port -enter the port through which the syslog message can be forwarded.
+Server IP Address-enter the server IP to which the syslog messages are to be forwarded. • Forward Port-enter the port through which the syslog message can be forwarded.
 This value ranges from 0 to 65535.
-The default value is 514.
-Forward Transition Type-select the transport type by which the syslog message can be forwarded.
+The default value is 514. • Forward Transition Type-select the transport type by which the syslog message can be forwarded.
 The default option is SYSLOG_UDP.
-The list contains: SYSLOG_UDP-sets the forward transition type as SYSLOG_UDP SYSLOG_TCP-sets the forward transition type as SYSLOG_TCP
+The list contains: SYSLOG_UDP-sets the forward transition type as SYSLOG_UDP SYSLOG_TCP-sets the forward transition type as SYSLOG_TCP Buttons Add-adds and saves a new configuration.
+Reset-resets to default value for respective fields and discards all user inputs.
+Delete-deletes the selected entry.